Climate and Average Weather Year Round in Jacksonville Florida, United States

 In Jacksonville, the summers are long, hot, oppressive, and mostly cloudy; the winters are short, cool, and partly cloudy; and it is wet year round.
 Over the course of the year, the temperature typically varies from 46°F to 90°F and is rarely below 32°F or above 95°F.

-The hot season lasts for 4.0 months, from May 21 to September 20, with an average daily high temperature above 85°F. The hottest day of the year is July 16, with an average high of 90°F and low of 75°F.
+The hot season lasts for 4.0 months, from May 21 to September 20, with an average daily high temperature above 85°F. The hottest month of the year in Jacksonville is July, with an average high of 90°F and low of 74°F.

-The cool season lasts for 2.9 months, from December 1 to February 27, with an average daily high temperature below 70°F. The coldest day of the year is January 17, with an average low of 46°F and high of 65°F.
+The cool season lasts for 2.9 months, from December 1 to February 27, with an average daily high temperature below 70°F. The coldest month of the year in Jacksonville is January, with an average low of 46°F and high of 65°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.